pret/pokecrystal/docs/bugs_and_glitches.md

 ```

-### Options Menu fails to clear joypad state on initialization
+### Options menu fails to clear joypad state on initialization

-This bug (or feature!) results in all options being shifted left or right if the respective direction is pressed on the same frame the options menu is opened.
-The bug also exists in pokeyellow and pokegold.
+This bug allows all the options to be updated at once if the left or right buttons are pressed on the same frame that the options menu is opened.

 **Fix:** Edit `_Option` in [engine/menus/options_menu.asm](https://github.com/pret/pokecrystal/blob/master/engine/menus/options_menu.asm):